ilg-physics-ucsb/physics6-manual/6CL/lab1.md

 :::
 where $c$ is the speed of light in a vacuum and $v$ is the speed of light in the medium.
 If you know the medium’s index of refraction, you know the speed of light in that medium.

 When a light ray encounters a boundary between two materials, it experiences a change in direction, which we call *refraction*.
-The bending of the light at the interface is due to fact that light travels at different speeds in the two materials, so it&rsquo;s a result of the the difference in the materials’ indexes of refraction.
+The bending of the light at the interface is due to fact that light travels at different speeds in the two materials, so it's a result of the the difference in the materials’ indexes of refraction.

 :::Figure refrac xl